Fujifilm X-E3 vs Sony RX100 V

 Body comparison: Fujifilm X-E3 vs Sony RX100 V

 The physical size and weight of the Fujifilm X-E3 and the Sony RX100 V are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-E3 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (34 percent) than the Fujifilm X-E3.
 In this context, it is worth noting that neither the X-E3 nor the RX100 V are weather-sealed.